Multiple COVID-19 pop-up vaccination sites available in Coffee County this week

-Those wishing to receive COVID-19 vaccination in Coffee County will have multiple opportunities to do so over the coming weeks.
+Those wishing to receive COVID-19 vaccination in Coffee County will have multiple opportunities to do so this week.

 Wednesday